 - ✓ Canada's Economic Action Plan is on track to deliver \$60 billion in extraordinary stimulus to support jobs and growth during the worst of the global recession.
-The vast majority of this support will wind down on March 31, 2011, as planned. - ✓ More than 28,500 Economic Action Plan projects have been completed or are underway across Canada.
-These projects have generated significant employment opportunities in local industries. - ✓ Following the extension of four key infrastructure programs, provinces and territories have indicated that they expect a total of roughly \$1 billion in federal funding to be claimed in 2011-12, out of a total of \$7 billion allocated to these programs in Budget 2009. - ✓ In recognition of the ongoing fragility of the world economy, Budget 2011 announces new targeted measures to support jobs and growth, including: - Providing assistance to Canada's manufacturing and processing sector by extending the temporary accelerated capital cost allowance rate for investment in machinery and equipment for two additional years. - Providing a temporary Hiring Credit for Small Business of up to \$1,000 against a small firm's increase in its 2011 Employment Insurance (EI) premiums over those paid in 2010 to encourage hiring. - Extending work-sharing agreements by up to 16 weeks so that companies can avoid layoffs by offering EI benefits to workers willing to work a reduced work week while their company recovers. - Renewing the Best 14 Weeks and Working While on Claim EI pilot projects for one year. - Extending the Targeted Initiative for Older Workers to support training and employment programs for older workers. - Enhancing the Wage Earner Protection Program to cover more workers affected by employer bankruptcy or receivership. - Extending the Mineral Exploration Tax Credit for flow-through share investors for an additional year. - ✓ Going forward, the investments made through Canada's Economic Action Plan will continue to benefit Canadians through a legacy of modernized infrastructure, enhanced skills training, and lower taxes.
+The vast majority of this support ended on March 31, 2011, as planned. - ✓ As of March, more than 28,500 Economic Action Plan projects had been completed or were underway across Canada.
+These projects have generated significant employment opportunities in local industries. - ✓ Following the extension of four key infrastructure programs, provinces and territories indicated that they expected a total of roughly \$1 billion in federal funding to be claimed in 2011-12, out of a total of \$7 billion allocated to these programs in Budget 2009. - ✓ Based on information provided by partners in late April, it is now expected that roughly \$1.3 billion in federal funding for extended infrastructure programs will be claimed in 2011-12. - ✓ In addition, roughly \$160 million related to other Economic Action Plan programs has been reprofiled from 2010-11 to future years.

+- ✓ In recognition of the ongoing fragility of the world economy, Budget 2011 announces new targeted measures to support jobs and growth, including: - Providing assistance to Canada's manufacturing and processing sector by extending the temporary accelerated capital cost allowance rate for investment in machinery and equipment for two additional years. - Providing a temporary Hiring Credit for Small Business of up to \$1,000 against a small firm's increase in its 2011 Employment Insurance (EI) premiums over those paid in 2010 to encourage hiring. - Extending work-sharing agreements by up to 16 weeks so that companies can avoid layoffs by offering EI benefits to workers willing to work a reduced work week while their company recovers. - Renewing the Best 14 Weeks and Working While on Claim EI pilot projects for one year. - Extending the Targeted Initiative for Older Workers to support training and employment programs for older workers. - Enhancing the Wage Earner Protection Program to cover more workers affected by employer bankruptcy or receivership. - Extending the Mineral Exploration Tax Credit for flow-through share investors for an additional year. - ✓ Going forward, the investments made through Canada's Economic Action Plan will continue to benefit Canadians through a legacy of modernized infrastructure, enhanced skills training, and lower taxes.